hanbollar/duckies/README.md

 ### Description

-Welcome to Ducky's day off as he enjoys his time in the outdoor blow-up pool withhis other duck toys.
+Welcome to Ducky's day off as he enjoys his time in the outdoor blow-up pool with his other duck toys.